mtgjson/mtgjson-website/docs/abstract-models/booster/index.md

     sheets: {
       // A sheet of cards for use in a booster, using the sheet name as the key
       [key: string]: {
+        // If the pack has mulitples of the same card
+        allowDuplicates: boolean,
         // Colors of the sheet need to be balanced
         balanceColors: boolean,
         // Cards used on a sheet
-        cards: {
-          // Card uuid as the key and and a weight as its value
+        cards: Record<string, number>, // Record key is the uuid of a card and weight is the value
-          [key: string]: number,
-          ... // More cards
-        },
-        // Is the sheet foiled?
+        // If the sheet is foiled
         foil: boolean,
+        // Contents are guaranteed
+        fixed: boolean,
         // Sum of all card weights
         totalWeight: number
       },